 God punishes nations so He can get their attention.
 Ultimately, He wants all peoples to be part of His Kingdom and to help bring an end to all of the world’s ills.

-God’s purpose aligns with a main desire of the Russians.
+In a way, God’s purpose aligns with a main desire of the Russians.
 Recall the quote from The Russian Advance.
-Russians believe it is their duty “to restore to the confused, hopeless, struggling peoples of the earth those forms of social order and political authority.”
+They believe it is their duty “to restore to the confused, hopeless, struggling peoples of the earth those forms of social order and political authority.”

 The Creator is “no respecter of persons” (Acts 10:34), and He desires “all men to be saved, and to come unto the knowledge of the truth” (I Tim.
 2:4).
 God sees all human beings as potential sons and daughters, and wants everyone to learn to lead lives of prosperity and happiness.